octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 <br/>

-The type of the contract parameter and the storage are up to the contract designer, but the type for list operations is not.
+The type of the contract parameter and the storage are up to the contract designer, but the type for the list operations is not.

 The return type of a main function is as follows, assuming that the type `storage` has been defined elsewhere.